-Join Elisabeth Robson for an in-depth discussion in this video Dealing with multithreading, part of Foundations of Programming: Design Patterns.
+Join Elisabeth Robson for an in-depth discussion in this video Dealing with multithreading, part of Programming Foundations: Design Patterns.

 Now that you've seen how to implement Singleton, we should cover some issues that can crop up when using it, as well as how we deal with those issues.
 To understand these issues, let's return to the Singleton code where, in the getInstance method, we've checked to see if there's already a unique instance.
 And if so, we return it.
 If there's not, we then create a new instance and return it.
 Now, we've been to this code a bit, and it may seem fairly bulletproof, like it always does the right thing, but, there's a case where it might not, and that case is where we're using multiple threads.
 Let's step through the execution of two threads, Thread one and Thread two.